 Posted June 27, 2019

-The Healthcare industry is in a cyber crisis; health organizations are aware of the issues, but are slow moving to fix them.
-Earlier this spring, we took a look at cyber threats impacting the healthcare industry and found that insider threat pertaining to cyber hygiene and third party data breach were pressing threats.
+The Healthcare industry is in a cyber crisis; health organizations are aware of cyber security issues which threaten confidential organization or patient data, but are slow moving to fix them.
+Earlier this spring, we took a look at cyber threats impacting the healthcare industry and found that insider threats pertaining to cyber hygiene and third party data breach were pressing threats.
 Only three months later, our predictions are proven right.
-In early June, one of the nation’s largest laboratory testing company’s was impacted by a third party breach, implicating the records and personally identifiable information (PII) of 11.9 million patients.
+In early June, one of the nation’s largest laboratory testing company’s was impacted by a third party cyyber attack, implicating the records and personally identifiable information (PII) of 11.9 million patients.

-On June 3, 2019, Quest diagnostics filed with the Securities and Exchange Commission (SEC), revealing that there was malicious network activity on Quest’s third party collections vendor, the American Medical Collection Agency.
+On June 3, 2019, Quest Diagnostics filed with the Securities and Exchange Commission (SEC), revealing that there were malicious network breachs on Quest’s third party collections vendor, the American Medical Collection Agency.
 An unauthorized user siphoned off credit card numbers, medical records, and related PII of 11.9 million users.
-The breach took place from August 1, 2018, to March 30, 2019.
+The security breaches took place from August 1, 2018, to March 30, 2019.
 Since receiving news of the breach, Quest has ceased collections requests from the vendor while the organization conducts an internal investigation of the breach.

 With other health organizations impacted by the same third party breach, it is worth a deeper look into AMCA’s data and privacy practices.
 We discussed the extreme expense of breaching HIPAA (Health Insurance Portability and Accountability Act) regulations in our previous healthcare blog—each record compromised can garner $100-$50,000 in fines.